krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

   - SageMaker Clarify + SageMaker Experiments – Which features are most important?
   - SageMaker Clarify Online Explainability
   - SageMaker Autopilot – Also works with Clarify
+- It explains how and why a model makes certain predictions, even for complex models like XGBoost or deep neural networks
+- It uses SHAP (SHapley Additive exPlanations) — a well-established technique based on cooperative game theory — to provide local and global explanations.
+- Local Explainability: Explains individual predictions.
+Shows the impact of each input feature on a specific prediction
+- Global Explainability: Explains the overall model behavior.
+Aggregates SHAP values across all predictions.
+Tells you which features are generally most important

 Detect Bias (human)
 - Ability to detect and explain biases in your datasets and models